Virgiel/dtex/README.md

 ## TODO

-- Bind arrow into duckd
 - Smart formatting of path ~ for home and ‥ instead of ..
-- Better fs events handling
+- Better fs events handlinge
-- Better goto: * for last line